pbsmyth/command-line/lessons.md

 100001
 ```

 This tells us there are 100,001 lines in our file.
 The `wc` tool stands for "word count," but it can also count characters and lines in a file.
 We tell `wc` to count lines by using the `-l` flag.
 If we wanted to count characters, we could use `wc -m`.
-Flags marked with hyphens, such as `-l` or `-m`, indicate options which belong to specific commands.
-See the [glossary](https://github.com/DHRI-Curriculum/glossary/blob/master/sections/command-line.md) for more information about flags and options.

 To find and remove duplicate lines, we can use the `uniq` command.
 Let's try it out: